yuezhizizhang/yuezhizizhang.github.io/_posts/2019-06-07-angular-cache-control.markdown

 To clarify the task a little bit, my project is an **ASP.NET Core + Angular 6** web application.
 However, the web server is installed locally on the machine.
 Hence to visit the web service, user has to visit https://localhost:XXXX.

 The bug occurs while upgrading from 1.0 to 2.0.
 And It happens on **Chrome** only.
 Chrome browser always displays the old web pages.
-Only if you manully reload the page, will the latest web pages be shown.
+Only if you manually reload the page, will the latest web pages be shown.

 By inspecting the Network, I found Chrome always load cache from disk, without asking the web server to see if anything has changed.